 Correctly laid tramlines correctly is the prerequisite for accurate work at field boundaries or edges.
-As a rule, when using the boundary spreading device Limiter or boundary spreading disc, the first tramline (Fig. 74/T1) must always be set up at a distance of half a tramline from the field edge.
+As a rule, when using the boundary spreading device Limiter or boundary spreading disc, the first tramline (Fig. 66/T1) must always be set up at a distance of half a tramline from the field edge.
+A tramline of this type is laid in the same fashion in the headlands.